leosac/key-manager/README.md

 ## Plugins
 Key Stores, Key Entries and UI Wizards are handled as plugins.
 Plugins are loaded from `Plugins` folder on the installation directory.

-To load a new plugin, simply copy the main plugin dll file and all its dependencies into this folder.
+To load a new plugin, simply copy the main plugin dll file and all its dependencies into a subfolder of the Plugins folder.
 You shouldn't copy the Leosac Key Manager core libraries, only the external/additional ones.